 At the turn of the Twentieth Century Chatham was still without a Catholic Church.
 The mass was celebrated on an intermittent basis in private homes.
 During the summer season Masses were celebrated on a more regular basis with the assistance of a Redemptorist priest from the Mission Church in Roxbury, MA.
 It was probably this priest who introduced the Novena to Our Lady of Perpetual Help that continues to be recited every Monday after Morning Mass.

-A shortage of clergy still prevented the establishment of a Catholic parish in Chatham.
+Despite this, a shortage of clergy still prevented the establishment of a Catholic parish in Chatham.
 From 1910-1915 mass was celebrated in Chatham and Harwich on alternating Sundays.
 The Liturgy was celebrated in the homes of parishioners Matthias Slavin, at the corner of Seaview Street and Highland Avenue, the home of Benjamin Eldridge, (the current Rectory) on Highland Avenue and the Danforth Home on Shore Road.
-During the summer of 1915, Mrs. John Curtis, a non-Catholic allowed her bungalow to be used for mass.
+During the summer of 1915, Mrs. Joan Curtis, a non-Catholic, allowed her bungalow to be used for mass.
 A Passionist priest from Brighton, MA was engaged to celebrate Mass on a weekly basis that summer.

 On May 1, 1955, Holy Redeemer parish was finally established.
 Fr.
 Brennan was named its’ first pastor and he was assisted by Fr.
 Jeremiah Casey.
 At that time the Eldridge home across the street from the church was purchased as a rectory.
 Fr.
 Brennan was also responsible for the purchase of the former Doan and Beale Funeral Home next door to the church and for the invitation to the Missionary Sisters of Our Lady of Victory who came to assist with religious instruction for the children of the parish.